mgcth/mladen/content/posts/ifk-smhi.md

 <a href="https://ingenjorsarbeteforklimatet.se/ifk-smhi/" target="_blank">
 here</a>.

-You can use it to get data from some of the different SMHI APIs.
+You can use it to get data from the supported SMHI APIs.
-Note that, most answers from the API are in Swedish and that the code is for version 0.1.1 of ifk-smhi.
+Note that, most answers from the API are in Swedish and that the code on this page is using version 0.1.1 of ifk-smhi.

 ## Metobs